tkrofta/signalk-barograph-plugin/README.md

 `{"path":"navigation.position","policy":"instant","trend":"position"}`

-Additional paths can be configured in order to make more environmental data available in influx, eg.
+Additional paths can be configured in order to make more environmental data available in influx for analysis and visualization, eg.

 `{"path":"environment.forecast.time","period":10000,"policy":"fixed"}`